Small in Size, Big in Personality: Pictus Catfish Care

 Habitat in the wild

-Their natural habitat is characterized by warm, tropical waters with temperatures ranging from about 72°F to 78°F (22°C to 26°C).
-The water in their native environment is usually slightly acidic to neutral, with a pH range of 6.5 to 7.5.
-The water is often soft to moderately hard, and the riverbed may consist of sandy or fine-gravel substrate.
+The natural habitat of pictus catfish features warm, tropical waters with temperatures ranging from 72°F to 78°F (22°C to 26°C).
+The water is generally slightly acidic to neutral, with a pH between 6.5 and 7.5, and tends to be soft to moderately hard.
+The riverbeds are often composed of sandy or fine-gravel substrates, perfect for these bottom-dwelling fish.

 Description